When you hear the word “offshore” what do you immediately think?

 Closing Our Liechtenstein Bank Account

-The bank we tried to open a Liechtenstein bank account ended up having quite a delirious customer service representative.
-They also often gave out responses like, “You might hear from us in a couple of hours or a couple of weeks.”
+The bank we tried to open an account with ended up having quite an ‘interesting’ customer service rep, who would advise, “You might hear from us in a couple of hours or a couple of weeks.”

 To be quite honest, nobody wants to get that kind of response.
-It’s always supposed to be handled well, and if you’re in a country like Liechtenstein, which is still considered a legacy brand banking country, then the people deserve better.
 It’s that plain and simple.

 However, this doesn’t seem to be the case for that particular bank.
-In the end, we ended up having to close the bank account that we opened just a few months prior.
+In the end, we ended up having to close the bank account.

-In the end, we would rather open accounts in those banks with great customer service.
-Trust us when we tell you that it changes a lot of things.
-Plus, it simply makes the banking experience so much more pleasant.
+In the end, we would rather open accounts in banks with the best customer service.
+It simply makes the experience so much more pleasant.